- Autumn semester/academic year:

-The decision of admission will be made within 5 weeks after the application deadline.
+Admission package will be sent through the DreamApply system within 5 weeks after the application deadline.

 Visiting students whose primary language is not English must meet the level B2 requirements for English proficiency according to the Common European Framework of Reference for Languages (CEFR).
 Please view these requirements here: European Levels - Self Assessment Grid.

 Documented evidence is needed to demonstrate your English language proficiency.
 This could include an official letter from a language instructor at your university stating that your English skills are sufficient to study abroad.
 If you have taken an international test of the English language (TOEFL, IELTS, etc.), please send us a copy of the test score.
 Minimum TOEFL iBT: 75; IELTS (academic): 5.5 p (no part can be below 5.5).